jasonpatrickellykrause/istio-training/labs/2-observability.md

 </html>
 ```

+Alternatively, you can open the IP address in the browser to see the default Nginx page.

 ## Looking at logs

 You can make a couple of requests to the `$NGINX_IP` and then take a look at the logs from the `my-nginx` Pod, specifically the `istio-proxy` container.
 You can look at the logs using the `kubectl logs [pod_name] -c istio-proxy` command (replace the `pod_name` with the name of the Nginx pod on your cluster).